Yotin2004/Codtech-task-3/README.md

 Platform: Windows / Linux

+ File Description

 ## File Name	Description

-rle_compression.c	Main source code for compression tool input.txt	Input file with original text compressed.txt	Compressed output file decompressed.txt	Decompressed file (restored content)
+lexer.c	Lexical analyzer source code input.txt	Input file with sample C code README_Task3.md	This documentation file (optional)

+---

 ## How to Run the Program

-1. Enter text in input.txt.
+1. Write some C code in input.txt.

-2. Run the program and choose:
+2. Compile and run lexer.c.

-Compress: Saves compressed data to compressed.txt.

-Decompress: Saves restored data to decompressed.txt.
+3. It will analyze the file and print keywords, identifiers, and operators.

 ---

-## Sample Output
+### Sample Output

-Enter input file name: input.txt
-Enter output file name: compressed.txt
-Compression done successfully.

-Enter input file name: compressed.txt
-Enter output file name: decompressed.txt
-Decompression done successfully.
+Keyword: int
+Identifier: x
+Operator: =
+Constant/Number: 10

 ---

 ## Conclusion

-This task helps students understand how data compression algorithms work.
-Run-Length Encoding is a simple technique and a great starting point for learning about data handling and algorithms.
+This program gives a basic idea of how lexical analysis is done in compiler design.
+It helps beginners understand how source code is broken into tokens.

 ## reference
 - youtube